isovector/reasonablypolymorphic.com/reasonably-polymorphic/posts/2016-09-13-better-data-types-a-la-carte.markdown

 title: Better Data Types a la Carte
 date: 2016-09-13 23:51
 comments: true
-tags: haskell, dsl, data types a la carte, semantics
+tags: haskell, rpg, dsl, data types a la carte, semantics
 ---

 To be honest with you, my approach to [procedurally generating RPG